Its-utsav/the-javascript-typescript/javascript/notes-of-js/01-part.md

 - `startsWith(str,position)` and `endsWith(str,position)`

-  - it check the given sting is string or ending with specific substr or not
+  - It check the given sting is string or ending with specific sub-str or not
   - return Boolean values

   ```js